-Since petrol prices scaled up to $4.00 a gallon nationwide earlier this year, the North American automotive market saw a general shift towards smaller, more efficient vehicles.
+Since gasoline prices scaled up to $4.00 a gallon nationwide earlier this year, the North American automotive market saw a general shift towards smaller, more efficient vehicles.
 Benefitting from this downsizing shift is the small crossover segment.
 If you scour over the sales charts, you will notice the astounding growth in sales of these smaller utility machines.

 It is also a field that is getting a bit crowded.
-On the top of the segment’s charts are the Toyota RAV4, Honda CR-V and Ford Escape.
-These three vehicles practically boosted this segment’s profile from the onset.
+On the top of the segment's charts are the Toyota RAV4, Honda CR-V, and Ford Escape.
+These three vehicles practically boosted this segment's profile from the onset.
 However, it appears that almost every manufacturer that sells vehicles in North America has at least one to offer.

 As a byproduct of the growth in small crossover sales, there are now niches within this segment.
-While Toyota, Honda and Ford rule the more mainstream sections of this class; there are now luxury models available for the more discriminating consumer.
+While Toyota, Honda, and Ford rule the more mainstream sections of this class; there are now luxury models available for the more discriminating consumer.
 These luxury models are experiencing boosts in their sales figures – evidenced by staggering month-to-month increases by the greatly improved BMW X3.